 And Christie would rather dye her face green, I think, than use such an obvious trope straight.
 If she put in an obvious trope of this sort, then naturally topsy-turvy it would go.

-As I said earlier on: more than she delighted in creating plausible mysteries, she delighted in messing around with reader expectations.
+Like I said: more than she delighted in creating plausible mysteries, she delighted in messing around with reader expectations.

 And especially when it came to what she knew were her readers’ expectations of foreigners and Jews.

-The result is this ironic mish-mash of novels and stories, which on the surface trade in the most tired of stereotypes at best, and some seriously poisonous and naive ideas at the worst.
-And yet, on the actual narrative level – the level of “what does her fictive world tell us about these ideas’ legitimacy within her novels?” – she constantly contradicted those notions, whether she meant to or not.
+The result is this ironic mishmash of novels and stories, which on the surface trade in the most tired of stereotypes at best, and some seriously poisonous and naive ideas at the worst.
+And yet, on the actual narrative level—the level of “what does her fictive world tell us about these ideas’ legitimacy within her novels?”—she contradicted those notions constantly, whether she meant to or not.
 She didn’t reject them outright, goodness no. But time after time, the scary foreigner is scary not because she’s a black-hearted villainess, but because she looks different, and doesn’t speak your language, and she was just saying hello to you in Polish and trying to be kind.
-(A literal plot point from one of her stories – I swear I’m not making this up.)
+(A literal plot point from one of her stories, I swear I’m not making this up.)

 The villainess, in this story, turns out to be the most English character of them all.